Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 - Logging activity, getting breached, and exposing it (UFO VPN)

-The ones we've picked out in the table below, however, have excellent privacy features and won't treat you like a dispensable, sellable data point.
+The VPNs we’ve picked out in the table below, however, have excellent privacy features and won’t treat you like a dispensable, sellable data point.
 All of the VPNs listed below are completely legal to use in countries where consumer VPN usage is not criminalized, restricted or forbidden:

-Test Score Our scoring is based on independent tests and assessments of features, privacy settings, ease of use and value. | Price From Lowest price for single month subscription to cheapest paid tier.
-Other plans are available. | Verdict | Try Click to find the latest offers, deals and discounts from the VPN provider | ||||||
+Price From Lowest price for single month subscription to cheapest paid tier.
+Other plans are available. | Verdict | Try Click to find the latest offers, deals and discounts from the VPN provider | |||||

 - Heavily restricted – In countries like China, even though VPNs are widely used, the government takes steps to prevent citizens from using them, such as removing VPN apps from the China App Store.
 Similarly, Egypt blocks access to VPN websites to dissuade its citizens from using them, despite the fact they're not technically illegal, as does Turkey.